 Statistical Analysis

-DPP participants randomized to the troglitazone arm (n=584) and who met the definition of diabetes via FPG or HbA1c (n=441) were excluded.
-The DPP sample (n=2640) included individuals who met the definition of prediabetes via both fasting and 2-hour post OGTT glucose.
-Normal fasting glucose (FPG<100 mg/dl), prediabetes (FPG 100-125 mg/dl), and diabetes (FPG≥126 mg/dL or use of diabetes medications) status were determined at each MESA exam.
-At MESA exam 2, HbA1c was assessed and used to supplement these classifications.
-OGTT was not performed in MESA.
-Participants from MESA were included if they had prediabetes identified at exam 1 or exam 2 (if not identified at exam 1).
-The exam at which prediabetes was first identified was considered baseline for the risk prediction analysis.
-Individuals with normal glucose status and diabetes at MESA exams 1 and 2 were excluded from the validation sample.
-This resulted in an analytic sample for MESA of n=2104.

-[Byron: Risk Prediction Model Methods]
+Participant characteristics were summarized overall and among DPP and MESA participants, separately.
+Continuous variables were summarized using mean (standard deviation) or median (25th, 75th percentile) and categorical variables were summarized using percentage.

+Cox regression was applied to develop a risk prediction model for incident type 2 diabetes among DPP participants.
+The model included main effects for FPG, HbA1c, body mass index, lipids, age, sex, and DPP randomization arm, with additional pairwise interactions between randomization arm and age, FPG, and BMI.
+To evaluate the utility of individualizing risk predictions, a ‘non-individualized’ model was developed using the same main effects as the individualized model but without the pairwise interactions.
+Both model specifications were internally validated using 10-fold cross validation among DPP participants.
+Briefly, each DPP participant was assigned to 1 ‘fold’.
+Then, each fold was set aside as a temporary validation set, while the other 9 folds were used to train the models specified above.
+After fitting the models to 9 folds, their 3-year risk predictions for DPP participants in the temporary validation set were evaluated.
+After internal validation, both model specifications were fitted to the entire DPP sample, and 3-year risk predictions from these “final” prediction models were externally validated among MESA participants.
+For both internal and external evaluation, predictions were evaluated in terms of discrimination, calibration, and net benefit.

-The final individualized intervention effect risk prediction model formula was used to calculate counterfactual risk (i.e. “what if” scenarios) for everyone to assess diabetes risk over 3 years if the participant were assigned to any of the intervention arms.
-This model formula was used to develop a free-to-access and publicly available web application that calculates and summarizes an individual’s estimated risk for diabetes under each intervention scenario.
-SAS version 9.4 (SAS Institute, Cary, North Carolina, USA) and R version 4.1.2 (The R Foundation) were used for analyses and statistical tests were 2-sided with alpha=0.05.
+The final individualized prediction model was used to calculate counterfactual risk (i.e. “what if” scenarios) for participants in DPP and MESA to assess 3-year predicted risk of incident diabetes conditional on the participant initiating lifestyle, metformin, or no intervention.
+This model was also deployed in a freely available web application that calculates and summarizes an individual’s estimated risk for diabetes under each intervention scenario.
+Analyses were conducted using SAS version 9.4 (SAS Institute, Cary, North Carolina, USA) and R version 4.4.0 (The R Foundation) and statistical tests were 2-sided with alpha=0.05.

 Results

-Baseline characteristics including demographics and important clinical risk factors for type 2 diabetes of the DPP (derivation) and MESA (validation) analytic samples are presented in Table 1.
+Baseline characteristics including demographics and clinical risk factors for type 2 diabetes of the DPP (derivation) and MESA (validation) analytic samples are presented in Table 1.
 The DPP sample mean ± standard deviation (SD) age was 51 years ± 11, and was 67% female, 62% non-Hispanic White, 16% non-Hispanic Black, 17% Hispanic, and 5% Other race/ethnicity.
 Over three-quarters of DPP participants had greater than a high school education.
 Compared to DPP, the MESA sample was older and had a greater proportion of men, non-Hispanic Black, Hispanic, and Chinese race, and lower educational attainment.
 Mean ± SD BMI was 34 kg/m2 ± 7 in DPP and 30 kg/m2 ± 6 in MESA.
 DPP participants had higher mean values for blood glucose, insulin resistance, and beta-cell function than MESA participants.
 Characteristics of DPP and MESA participants who were excluded from analysis are shown in Supplemental Table 1.

+At three years of follow-up, there were 386 incident cases of type 2 diabetes (17% cumulative incidence; 95% CI: 16, 19) in DPP and 202 incident cases in MESA (9.8% cumulative incidence; 95% CI: 8.5, 11).

 Model comparisons